uri-library-data-services/iassist-preview/content/blog/feedback-data-storage.md

 meet institutional needs.
-They are planning at least two options: 1) A multiple deposit option whereby an entity can purchase several project deposits (fees will be discounted for member institutions), and 2) A branded repository page that will list datasets under an institution\'s own logo and color scheme.
+They are planning at least two options: 1) A multiple deposit option whereby an entity can purchase several project deposits (fees will be discounted for member institutions), and 2) A branded repository page that will list datasets under an institution's own logo and color scheme.

 Many others outlined the Dataverse picture.
 If you can get a good match